latkinson/spowerscripts/README.md

 http://statusph.net:8000/input?[BROKEN%20HOSPITAL,LatLng(10.000,100.000),I%20AM%20A%20NAME,100,HOSPITAL%20ROAD%20A,THIS%20HOSPITAL%BROKE%DOWN%BECAUSE%OF%THE%STORM]

 Please commit all your scripts to this git and add a README.md to your directory so we know what you are working on.

+PLEASE Specify whether your script is auto-update (New input when the file updates), and if the file loads from an URL or from machine.